 Section 1768(a) of the Public Utilities Code provides that a petition must be filed in this Court no later than thirty (30) days after the Commission has denied an application for rehearing.
 By denying Petitioners’ request for a stay, the Commission has denied a material part of the rehearing application thus giving this Court jurisdiction as required by Section 1768(a).

-Even if Section 1768(a) is interpreted to require a denial of the entire rehearing application, such a condition does not bar review by this Court when: (i) the application would be futile (Ogo Associates v.
+Even if Section 1768(a) is interpreted to require a denial of the entire rehearing application, such a condition does not bar review by this Court when: (i) the application for rehearing would be futile (Ogo Associates v.
 City of Torrance (1974) 37 Cal.App.3d 830, 834); or (ii) a rehearing would provide an inadequate or unavailable remedy (Endangered Habitats League, Inc. v.
 State Water Resources Control Board (1998) 63 Cal.App.4th 227, 237-38).

 In this case, a rehearing without an immediate stay is futile and provides no remedy.
 First, the rehearing application is futile since the Commission previously rejected multiple requests for a hearing prior to the issuance of the Order and refused to stay its Order pending rehearing.
 Id.; Ogo Associates v.
 City of Torrance, supra at 834.
 Second, a rehearing without a stay would not provide any remedy because Petitioners’ post-July 1 direct access contracts will be terminated and forever lost.
-Even when Petitioners ultimately prevail, the victory will simply be Pyrrhic because the direct access contracts will have been terminated and cannot be reinstated.
+Even when Petitioners ultimately prevail, the victory will simply be Pyrrhic because the direct access contracts will have terminated.
 When rehearing provides an inadequate remedy, this Court has jurisdiction.
 Endangered Habitats League, Inc. v.
 State Water Resources Control Board, supra at 237-38.

 Accordingly, this Petition is timely and properly before this Court.